 Men can restore the circulation of blood in the penile artery by using medications (Cialis, Viagra, Levitra).

-As of today, organic erectile dysfunction (ED) is the most common type of this potency disorder.
+As of today, organic erectile dysfunction is the most common type of this potency disorder.
 This urological disease has a variety of risk factors.
-Etiology of ED can be associated with various diseases or disorders, including cardiovascular, endocrine, infectious, and neurogenic disorders.
+Etiology of erectile dysfunction can be associated with various diseases or disorders, including cardiovascular, endocrine, infectious, and neurogenic disorders.

-The mechanisms of organic ED development, which is caused by one of these diseases, are:
+The mechanisms of organic erectile dysfunction development, which is caused by one of these diseases, are:

-Diseases of the cardiovascular system are the most common risk factor for ED.
+Diseases of the cardiovascular system are the most common risk factor for erectile dysfunction.
 In atherosclerosis, hypertension or stroke, blood vessels contract and blood circulation in penile tissues is impaired.

 The inability to achieve or maintain the rigidity of the penis in these diseases is associated with:

 Lack of pressure in the penile arteries and veins

 Another cause of erectile dysfunction is endothelial dysfunction, which can be caused by metabolic diseases such as obesity, diabetes mellitus or dyslipidemia.
 With endothelial dysfunction, blood clotting is accelerated and the release of nitric oxide (NO) is slowed down.